Related ToolsLookerTableauPower BiDomoQlik Sense

 AI Capabilities in Power BI

 Power BI’s Q&A feature lets users type questions like “show me sales by region last quarter” and get instant visualizations.
-It’s not perfect - complex queries with multiple filters still trip it up - but for 80% of common questions, it works.
+AI insights also scan for anomalies, trends, and correlations - when sales drop 15% in the Northeast, Power BI flags it and suggests contributing factors.

 Power BI Pricing